disco-trooper/backgrounds-and-gradients/README.md

   </a>
 </p>

-> A simple clone of the old Apple webpage
+> A simple clone of old Apple webpage made for gradient practice purposes

 ### ✨ [Demo](https://disco-trooper.github.io/backgrounds-and-gradients/)